tcolar/album/Readme.md

 Work In Progress, not usable yet.
 *********************************

-A simple standalone photo gallery server & image processor.
+A simple standalone photo gallery server & adaptive image processor.

 Features:
-  * Lightweight, based on flat files and in memory.
-No database or complex setup needed (for now).
+  * Lightweight, based on flat files and embedded Key / Value store (KV).
   * Responsive : Adapts to mobile devices and such and provides scaled images & thumbnails automatically.
-  * Albums & images with meta data and ordering
+  + Albums & images with meta data and ordering
-  * Image Scaling / Rotating / Padding service
+  + Image Scaling / Rotating / Padding service
   - Built-in admin API to manage content
   - REST API to use image server and content from external systems.

+---- TODO ---------------

 ### Done:
 * index albums